-While homework is not assigned for weekends and holidays, a student who has been absent due to illness or travel, or a procrastinating student may have to use these times to complete assignments.
+On the first day of an absence, homework will not be administered.
+If students are absent due to illness, homework may be requested on the second day.
 Please request homework for an absent child before 8:30 A.M.
 Homework is to be picked up at the end of the school day; no later than 3:00 p.m.
+Assignments will not be due until after the teacher has an opportunity to go over the missed material to answer any questions, typically the second day back from the absence.